King Arthur Measure for Measure Gluten-Free Flour — GFCO certified, made in a dedicated facility

 - Pancakes and waffles — Light, fluffy, golden brown

-- Muffins and quick breads — Great rise, moist texture
+- Muffins and quick breads — Great rise, moist texture (perfect for recipes like our celiac-safe banana bread)

 - Cakes — Tender crumb, good moisture retention